-The recipient of the Activating Equity Award receives a monetary award of $5,000 to help them further their work in pursuing equity in speech and debate and public recognition at the National Speech & Debate Tournament.
+The recipient of the Activating Equity Award receives $5,000 to help them further their mission, along with recognition at the National Speech & Debate Tournament in June.

-In alignment with our ongoing equity commitments, the Activating Equity Award exists to acknowledge members of our community who have turned their conviction into action and strive to ensure fairness and justice in the context of speech and debate—both in round and beyond.
+In alignment with our ongoing equity commitments, the Activating Equity Award acknowledges members of our community who have turned their convictions into action and strive to ensure fairness and justice in the context of speech and debate—both in round and beyond.

 Nomination and Selection